Sun-Dried Tomato and Feta Savory Muffins

 • Transfer the mix to the prepared muffin tins, filling each one until just about full.
 Bake until golden on top and a toothpick comes out clean, 24 to 28 minutes.

 • Cool to room temperature in the muffin tin on the counter before removing each muffin.
-Refrigerate in a sealed container for up to 4 days, or freeze for 1 month.

 Notes